 They’re rearranging things.
 It’s an educated form of censorship and a very different strategy from that of Calderón.
 It’s about working in the dark.
 Peña Nieto hasn’t said a thing: maybe he wants us to forget about Calderón’s presidency, and maybe he’ll manage to solve the problem.

 Your book will be initially published in the United States, and many articles will be available in English for the first time.
 How do you expect people to react?

 They have to understand that every joint they smoke and every line they snort comes with a huge pool of Mexican blood.
 Americans are the biggest consumers.
 Drugs will never go away because they’re a good business, so why not legalise them?

 What do you think?

-Who has something to lose from drugs being legalized?
+Who has something to lose from drugs being legalised?
 That’s the question.